SalesforceDevelopersJapan/lightning-components-tutorial-jp/create-contactlist-component.md

 ## Step 4: Style the ContactList Component

-In this step, you'll add some CSS styles to the component to make it look more like a standard mobile list.
+In this step, you'll add some CSS styles to the component to make it look like a standard mobile list.
 You'll remove the item bullets, add a horizontal line between items, and fine tune margins.

 1. Click **STYLE**